breadboard-ai/breadboard/packages/breadboard/README.md

 - You can use npm to download TypeScript into your project using `npm install typescript --save-dev`.
 - You can then initialize the TypeScript project and create a `tsconfig.json` file using `npx tsc --init`.

+> **For Windows Users**: For compatability, [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) are recommended for ease of use.

 ### Useful packages (optional)

 | Name                                                                                            | Description                                                                                                                                    | Install                                   |